Nishan714/UQCCNN/README.md

-# UQCCNN: Uncertainty-Aware Quantum Convolutional Neural Network
+# UQCCNN: A Unified Quantum–Classical Convolutional Neural Network for Binary and Multi-Class Brain Tumor Classification

 ## Overview
 This repository contains the implementation of the UQCCNN model.